CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 On the basis of the security guideline and the requirement specification, an architecture for the security zones including internal network, DMZ area and external connections SHOULD be developed and sustainably maintained.
 Depending on the specific situation of the institution, all relevant architectural elements SHOULD be considered, but at least:
 * Network architecture of the internal network with definitions of how to use network virtualization techniques, Layer 2 and Layer 3 communication, and redundancy techniques,
 * Network architecture for external connections, including firewall architectures, as well as DMZ and extranet design and site coupling requirements,
-* Determine at which points of the network which security components such as firewalls or IDS / IPS are to be placed and what security functions they must implement
+* Determine at which points of the network which security components such as firewalls or IDS / IPS are to be placed and what security functions they must implement,
 * Specifications for the network connection of the various IT systems,
 * Network architecture in virtualization hosts, taking into account Network Virtualization Overlay (NVO) and Vertical Integrated Systems (ViS) architecture,
 * Definitions of the basic architecture elements for a private cloud as well as securing the connections to Virtual Private Cloud, Hybrid Cloud and Public Cloud (see OPS.3.2 * Cloud Providers * and OPS.3.4 * Managed Security Services *),